 Seminary Chess Tournament: using the traditional bracket format, competitors play until a champion is crowned.

 Coffee House: talented groups perform and a winner is chosen by secret ballot.

 Dust Bowl: to fight off the dark winter days, a creative group of seminarians plan an evening of down-home fun that has included three-legged races and mechanical bull rides.

 Ice Fishing Tournament: Held every February, seminarians head to a local lake for a day of ice fishing.
 The seminarian with the largest catch receives a prize as well as the esteem of his classmates.

 Basketball: on-campus hoops include competition with the Catholic Men's House; off-campus competition includes an annual Priests v.
 Seminarians basketball tournament at a local Catholic high school.

-Floor life is one of the primary ways that the seminary fosters fraternity, boosts morale, and supports each seminarian on his journey to holiness.
-Saint John Vianney has four residential floors with approximately 30 students living on each floor.
-Each floor is encouraged to develop a more local community within the larger seminary community.
-This is accomplished in part by the selection of a patron saint for each floor; various floor outings and activities throughout the year; Monday night floor meetings; and the formation of basketball and baseball teams.
-In addition, each seminarian is assigned a floor chore to help develop personal discipline and service to his brothers.
+Floor life is one of the primary ways that the seminary fosters fraternity, boosts morale and supports each seminarian on his journey to holiness.
+SJV has four residential floors, with approximately 25 students per floor, which creates a local community within the larger seminary.
+Each floor chooses a patron saint, organizes outings and activities, participates in Monday night meetings, and forms teams for various competitions.
+In addition, each seminarian is assigned a floor chore to help develop personal discipline and service to his seminarian brothers.